Double beta decay: Status

 While some experiments have claimed a discovery of neutrinoless double beta decay, modern searches have found no evidence for the decay.

-Heidelberg-Moscow Controversy
+Heidelberg-Moscow controversy

 Some members of the Heidelberg-Moscow collaboration claimed a detection of neutrinoless beta decay in 76Ge in 2001.
 This claim was criticized by outside physicists as well as other members of the collaboration.
 In 2006, a refined estimate by the same authors stated the half-life was 2.3×10^25 years.
 This half-life has been excluded at high confidence by other experiments, including in 76Ge by GERDA.

 Current results

 As of 2017, the strongest limits on neutrinoless double beta decay have come from GERDA in 76Ge, CUORE in 130Te, and EXO-200 and KamLAND-Zen in 136Xe.

 Higher order simultaneous beta decay

 For mass numbers with more than two beta-stable isobars, quadruple beta decay and its inverse, quadruple electron capture, have been proposed as alternatives to double beta decay in the isobars with the greatest energy excess.
 These decays are energetically possible in eight nuclei, though partial half-lives compared to single or double beta decay are predicted to be very long; hence, quadruple beta decay is unlikely to be observed.
-The eight candidate nuclei for quadruple beta decay include 96Zr, 136Xe, and 150Nd capable of quadruple beta-minus decay, and 124Xe, 130Ba, 148Gd, and 154Dy capable of quadruple beta-plus decay or electron capture.
-In theory, quadruple beta decay may be experimentally observable in three of these nuclei, with the most promising candidate being 150Nd.
-Triple beta decay is also possible for 48Ca, 96Zr, and 150Nd.
+The seven candidate nuclei for quadruple beta decay include 96Zr, 136Xe, and 150Nd capable of quadruple beta-minus decay, and 124Xe, 130Ba, 148Gd, and 154Dy capable of quadruple beta-plus decay or electron capture (though 148Gd and 154Dy are non-primordial alpha-emitters with geologically short half-lives).
+In theory, quadruple beta decay may be experimentally observable in three of these nuclei – 96Zr, 136Xe, and 150Nd – with the most promising candidate being 150Nd.
+Triple beta-minus decay is also possible for 48Ca, 96Zr, and 150Nd; triple beta-plus decay or electron capture is also possible for 148Gd and 154Dy.

 Moreover, such a decay mode could also be neutrinoless in physics beyond the standard model.
 Neutrinoless quadruple beta decay would violate lepton number in 4 units, as opposed to a lepton number breaking of two units in the case of neutrinoless double beta decay.
 Therefore, there is no 'black-box theorem' and neutrinos could be Dirac particles while allowing these type of processes.
 In particular, if neutrinoless quadruple beta decay is found before neutrinoless double beta decay then the expectation is that neutrinos will be Dirac particles.